javapathfinder/jpf-wiki-sync/JPF-Google-Summer-of-Code-2019.md

 ## Applying for GSoC ##

-You will need to submit a proposal to Google during the student application phase (03/12 - 03/27).
+You will need to submit a proposal to Google during the student application phase.
 Check out the [GSoC FAQ](https://developers.google.com/open-source/gsoc/faq) page for more information.